 Being a lecturer, you're passionate about supporting graduates.
 Any ones to watch this autumn?

-I managed to bring a number of those designers work into the studio where specifiers can come and see it all year round.
+I managed to bring a number of those designers to work in the studio where specifiers can come and see it all year round.
 I’ve also selected a few to exhibit on the Material Lab Central Hub at the Surface and Materials Show this October.

 These ‘innovators’ are all quite varied in terms of their approach to surface design and the materials and processes they work with.
 For instance, we have Apilada Vorschart making an intriguing new surface material with maize alongside Izzy Webb who saves carpet from refill and creates beautiful new pieces from the dyed, cut, stitched and recycled waste.